 Things to Know

-- The Partners Online Admin(s) for the trading partner will receive the scorecard following the physical product data audit and case dimension audit and must forward the scorecard to those within their organization responsible for accurate item data.
+- The Partners Online Admin(s) for the trading partner will receive the scorecard following the physical product data audit and must forward the scorecard to those within their organization responsible for accurate item data.

 - The inaccurate physical product data will be corrected by Target.